uploadcare/uploadcare-wordpress/README.md

 ### Manual installation

 1. Download the [latest release][github-releases].
-The zip file contains the Wordpress plugin itself.
+The zip file contains the Wordpress plugin.
-2. Unzip file to your `wp-content/plugins` folder.
+2. Unzip the archive to your `wp-content/plugins` folder.
 3. Run `composer install` (install [Composer](https://getcomposer.org/download/)).
 4. Run `yarn && yarn build` (install [Node](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/en/docs/install/)).
-5. Activate the plugin once it is installed.
+5. Activate the plugin in the "Plugins" menu in your WordPress admin account.
 6. Go to "Settings" -> "Uploadcare" and follow instructions.

 ## Usage

 * Whenever you add an image (via Image or Gallery block or via Media Library) — choose Upload via Uploadcare.
-* You can use default image editor to modify images.
+* You can use an image editor to modify images.
-* See that every image you add to articles is automatically optimized: small resolution for mobile, lower quality for poor connection, etc. It makes sure that each and every user gets your contect fast.
+* See that every image you add to articles is automatically optimized: small resolution for mobile, lower quality for poor connection, etc. It makes sure that each and every user gets the page content fast.
-* If you accidentally uploaded file to a local Media Library, you'll see notification on the top of Admin Dashboard — just click it.
-Files from local Media Library don't work with adaptive image delivery system.
+* If you accidentally uploaded file to a local Media Library, you'll see a notification on top of the Admin Dashboard — just click it.
+Files from local Media Library won't work with the adaptive image delivery system.

 ## Useful links